-Map the Area
+Step 3: Map the area

 Map your garden area and be clear about the raised garden bed’s shape and size.
 You want to maintain enough spacing so you can move around without needing to step on the plants.

-Level the Edges
+Step 4: Level the Edges

 Use a level edge so you can set up proper water flow to the bed.
 An unlevelled bed may cause water to fill one spot and run over another rapidly.

-Start the Planting
+Step 5: Start the Planting